-Before investing in any securities offered pursuant to this prospectus, you should consider carefully all of the information set forth herein, in any accompanying prospectus supplement and the documents incorporated by reference herein and therein, and any free writing prospectus we authorize to be delivered to you unless expressly provided otherwise, and, in particular, the risk factors described in the Annual Report on Form 10-K of GLPI for the year ended December 31, 2018, and all other information contained or incorporated by reference into this prospectus, as updated by any subsequent filings under the Exchange Act that are incorporated by reference herein, as well as the risk factors and other information contained or incorporated by reference in the applicable prospectus supplement.
-The risks described in any accompanying prospectus supplement and the documents incorporated by reference herein are not the only ones we face.
-Additional risks not presently known to us or that we currently deem immaterial may also adversely affect our business operations.
+Before investing in any securities offered pursuant to this prospectus, you should consider carefully all of the information set forth herein, in any accompanying prospectus supplement and the documents incorporated by reference herein and therein, and any free writing prospectus we authorize to be delivered to you, unless expressly provided otherwise.
+In particular, investors should refer to the risk factors described in the most recent Annual Report on Form 10-K of GLPI, as updated by any subsequent filings under the Exchange Act that are incorporated by reference herein, as well as the risk factors and other information contained or incorporated by reference in the applicable prospectus supplement and any applicable free writing prospectus.
+Such risk factors are not the only ones we face.
+Additional risk factors not presently known to us or that we currently deem immaterial may also adversely affect our business operations.
 These risks could materially adversely affect, among other things, our business financial condition and results of operations, and could cause the trading price of our securities to decline, resulting in the loss of all or part of your investment.